Seahawks add D.J. Reed and Colby Parkinson to 53-player roster and elevate Jayson Stanley and Stephen Sullivan

 Stanley will also add depth at the cornerback spot — and like Reed, can help out on special teams.
 Starting left cornerback Shaquill Griffin has been ruled out with a concussion and a hamstring injury, and along with Amadi’s likely absence, Seattle is pretty thin at corner.
 Stanley was a receiver at Georgia but has made the conversion to cornerback in the NFL with Atlanta and Jacksonville last season.
 He has yet to play in an NFL game.

-On Friday, coach Pete Carroll said Sullivan was progressing well in his conversion but activating him soon would depend on the team’s needs.
+On Friday, coach Pete Carroll said Sullivan, a 2020 seventh-round pick out of LSU, was progressing well in his conversion but activating him soon would depend on the team’s needs.

 “He’s remarkably picked up a bunch of stuff in his rush technique and style and he’s done some really good stuff so we’ll see,” Carroll said Friday of Sullivan.